The Nothing

 The Nothing is the thirteenth studio album by American nu metal band Korn.
-It was released on September 13, 2019 through Roadrunner and Elektra.
+It was released on September 13, 2019, through Roadrunner and Elektra.
 The album was produced by Nick Raskulinecz.

 Background and recording

 According to the band's lead singer, Jonathan Davis, the title of the album was inspired by a villain from The NeverEnding Story.
 This is the first album recorded after the deaths of Davis' wife Deven and mother Holly Marie Chavez, which is reflected in the lyrics of songs such as "Finally Free".
 This affected Davis during the recording of the album, which he treated as a form of personal therapy.
 Some of his emotional breakdowns were recorded and ended up on the album, most notably towards the end of the intro, "The End Begins".
 Davis said about the album:

 The recording process was unusually long for a Korn record as Davis stated in an interview with Kerrang! that while he would do a typical Korn record in two weeks, he spent around four months recording the vocal tracks for The Nothing.

-Following the album's release, the band is scheduled to go on tour co-headlined with Alice in Chains.
+Following the album's release, the band was scheduled to go on tour co-headlined with Alice in Chains.